dimianni/coding-task-checkout-2/README.md

 CVV:	100

 In a matter of seconds, you should get a pop-up saying that payment was successful.
-Now, please go to the webhook receiver URL: [https://webhook.site/3a4a21e3-02b0-48fd-83bf-3ef66e506a44](https://webhook.site/3a4a21e3-02b0-48fd-83bf-3ef66e506a44)

-Observe that there were two POST requests, one for "payment_approved" and one for "payment_captured".

-P.S. since one of the extra mile bonuses was to display Frames in another language, I changed the default "en-GB" localization to "DE-DE".
+P.S. since one of the extra mile bonuses was to display the frames in another language, I changed the default "en-GB" localization to "DE-DE".

+## Webhooks
+After every transaction, we will get a status update to the webhook receiver URL: [https://webhook.site/3a4a21e3-02b0-48fd-83bf-3ef66e506a44](https://webhook.site/3a4a21e3-02b0-48fd-83bf-3ef66e506a44).

+Currently, the worflow is set up to follow "payment_approved", "payment_captured", and "payment_declined" events.
+There is a button in the Admin panel (/admin) to create new workflow.
+As of right now, I accidentally reached the limit of workflows, and you will get the corresponding error in the pop-up.

 ## Giropay